eeseesee/Book-Trader/README.md

 # Book Trader

 ###Project Details###
-Book Trader is a full stack JavaScript applications built for the Manage a Book Trading Club Dynamic Web Application Project at Free Code Camp.
+Book Trader is a full stack JavaScript application built for the Manage a Book Trading Club Dynamic Web Application Project at Free Code Camp.

 A running version of the app can be found at (insert heroku link here)